mlflow/mlflow/docs/source/tutorial_pyfunc.rst

 The ``code_path`` parameter takes a list of files or directories.
 In this case, we only have a single file, but you can include as many as necessary.

 Run the training script again.
-Now, instead of the output being integers, it will be the strings corresponding to the flower classes.
+Now, instead of the output being integers, it will be the strings corresponding to the flower classes (``['setosa', 'versicolor', 'virginica']``).

 Make note of the run id and open it in the MLflow UI.
-You'll see that the **artifacts** contains a subdirectory called **code** that contains the **custom_code.py** file.
+You'll see that the **artifacts** directory contains a subdirectory called **code** that holds the **custom_code.py** file.
 Any files or directories specified in the ``code_path`` parameter can be loaded at runtime by your custom model without additional work.

 Optional: Deploy the model using Docker
 ---------------------------------------